Updated: June 2, 2025

 • Top-quality education at international schools and high-quality healthcare services

 You should bear in mind that real estate agents in Portugal work on behalf of the buyer and will, therefore, get a higher commission for a higher sale.
-As such, working with a buyer’s agent can be the better option and ensure you get great value for your property.
-Buyer’s agents work solely on behalf of the buyer and will negotiate the best price on your behalf.
-From scouting out your dream property to guiding you through the property-purchasing steps, they will be by your side throughout the buying process and beyond.
+As such, working with a buyer’s agent can be a better option and ensure you get great value for your property.
+Make sure the real estate agent or buyer’s agent you work with has an AMI license from IMPIC, a license required to conduct real estate brokerage in Portugal.

 Discover Your Dream Property with Goldcrest